- Symbols used

 - Use an account without administrator privileges for everyday tasks.

 - Use two-factor authentication where possible, such as for email accounts.

 Do not use weak passwords:

-- Use complex passwords consisting of at least eight letters, numbers, and symbols.
-Use a password manager to create and store passwords.
+- Use complex passwords consisting of at least eight hard-to-guess letters, numbers, and special characters.
+Consider using a password manager to create and securely store passwords.

-- Do not reuse passwords.
-Set a unique password for each site, email account, and system that you use.
+- Set a different password for each site, email address, or other account that you use.